OpenOrienteering/mapper-manual/pages/cove.md

 #### Erode

-This tool remove a small margin from every shape in the image.
+This tool removes a small margin from every shape in the image.

 #### Dilate